-Devon Rex, best known as the Pixie of the Cat Fancy, are charmingly silly in both look and antics.
+Devon Rex, best known as the Pixie of the Cat Fancy, is charmingly silly in both looks and antics.
 This cat breed is interested in everyone and everything around them.
-Their playful demeanour means Devon Rex simply learn tricks and are always up for a game of fetch, hide-and-seek, or tag.
+Their playful demeanour means they can learn tricks easily and are always up for a game of fetch, hide-and-seek, or tag.

-Family members will often find a Devon Rex cradled in their arms or nestled in their laps.
-Also, you should not be surprised to see a Devon Rex cat tucked in bed with you or another family member cuddled underneath the sheets or comfortably settled onto a pillow.
 Devon Rex remain kittens at heart until they grow old, and their affectionate nature associates them deeply with every family member.
-The amicable nature of the Devon Rex makes them unsuitable to spending long periods without human companionship.
+However, the amicable, devoted, and people-oriented personality of the Devon Rex makes them unsuitable to spending long periods without human companionship.

 - Grooming: Once a Week 2/10

 - Shedding: Low 2/10

 - Activity Level: High 10/10

 - Friendliness to children: High 10/10

 - Independence: Low 2/10

 The Devon Rex's ancestral home is Buckfastleigh, Devon, England, where a feral cat with a curly coat lived in an abandoned tin mine.
 This tortie and white stray cat was adopted by Miss Beryl Cox and had a litter of kittens with the feral tom in 1960.